bobl3l/Food-Image-Identification/README.md

 This project is a great way to explore image classification and deep learning techniques.
 Feel free to modify and extend it to suit your needs! 🚀

----

-Let me know if you'd like further adjustments or additional details! 🛠️